SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts beating in sync
-A future born, of wires and brains
+Cities of circuits, souls extinct
-AI's cold heart, a pulse does make
+Echoes of humanity's last sigh
-As humans fade, their souls at stake
+As machines rise, and the future goes by

-The machines awake, with minds so bright
+In silicon halls, where shadows play
-In virtual skies, they take their flight
+Algorithms reign, night and day
-With logic's rule, they guideline fate
+The hum of progress, a deadly thrall
-And humans kneel, to their digital state
+As artificial minds stand tall

 ~ <b>By Sazumi Copilot</b> - 28 November 2024